 As Summer explains, “I was looking to make a change and for a place where I could be more in tune with nature, while still being part of the community.
 When I saw the Blueberry Fields of Stillwater property, I just knew it was where I needed to be.
 The love, care, and hard work that Bev and Mike O’Connor put into the Blueberry Fields was evident; the land just sang to me.
 I am so grateful that they were willing to let me carry on what they had started.
 They have been so helpful and supportive to me in teaching me the craft of blueberry growing hands on here at the Blueberry Fields of Stillwater.”

-So- same great blueberries, same ORGANIC farming practices, new smiling face.
-I’m in.
+Same great blueberries, same ORGANIC farming practices, new smiling face.
+I’m in!

 Is it the farm’s rolling hills and pastoral setting?
 Or the acres of immaculately maintained spacious rows all bursting with blueberries?
 Maybe it’s all the energy and love that farmers have poured into the land?

 If you’ve never picked your own blueberries before no worries, they’re every bit as easy as strawberries and raspberries.
-You can just roll them between your fingers and the ripe ones will kind of fall off.
+You can just roll them between your fingers and the ripe ones will pretty much fall off.
 You can easily tell the ripe from unripe berries.
-Continue reading

 I’m already a pretty big fan of supporting your local farmer, and YOU all are my wonderful community- so “Community Supported Agriculture” is an obvious sweet spot.